B.E.S.T. Project Fund

-In 2010 a Bishop’s graduate (who wishes to remain anonymous), with a strong belief in our University and a desire to help our most promising students achieve their full potential, made a gift commitment to establish the B.E.S.T.
+In 2010 a Bishop’s graduate (who wishes to remain anonymous), with a strong belief in our University and a desire to help our most promising students achieve their full potential, made a gift to establish the B.E.S.T.
 Project Fund.

 The B.E.S.T.
 Project Fund is the premiere experiential learning opportunity at Bishop’s.